-Trans-Cal Industries warrants each Model SSD120-(XX)N()-RS5 Solid State altitude digitizer to be free of defects in workmanship and materials for a period of 42 months after purchase.
-Do NOT send this unit to a distributor or retailer for repair.
-Contact the factory directly if you experience problems (818) 787-1221.
+Trans-Cal Industries warrants each Model SSD120-(XX)N()-RS232 Solid State altitude digitizer to be free of defects in workmanship and materials for a period of 42 months after purchase.
 This warranty applies to the original purchaser of the instrument.

 Trans-Cal's obligation under this warranty is limited to repairing or replacing any unit returned to Trans-Cal during the life of this warranty provided:

-- (1) The defective unit is returned to Trans-Cal, transportation pre-paid. - (2) Prior approval is obtained from Trans-Cal. - (3) The unit has not been damaged by misuse, neglect, improper operation, accident, alteration or improper installation.
+- (1) The defective unit is returned to us, transportation pre-paid. - (2) Prior approval is obtained from Trans-Cal. - (3) The unit has not been damaged by misuse, neglect, improper operation, accident alteration or improper installation.